mhellar/mhellar.github.bak/_posts/2015-09-30-welcome-to-jekyll.markdown

 date:   2015-09-30 10:39:37
 categories: updates
 ---
-I was very honored to particitpate in this 2 day Symposium at The Solomon R. Guggenheim Museum:
+I was very honored to participate in this 2 day Symposium at The Solomon R. Guggenheim Museum:

 ###TechFocus III: Caring for Software-based Art